Why does my House Smell like Fish: 8 Possible Reasons

 Essentially, a breaker box is a set of electrical panels that receive electricity (from the local electric company) and “feed” all the circuits in your house evenly.
 If you live in a newer house with a modernized breaker box, it will also have a circuit breaker.
 But what if it doesn’t?
 And what if the box is outdated and can’t handle the electrical load you’re putting on it?

-That’s right: different breaker boxes have different limits, and if you recently bought new appliances, chances are, the stress they’re putting on the box is too much.
+Breaker boxes have different limits, and if you recently bought new appliances, chances are, the stress they’re putting on the box is too much.
 When the load is way beyond its rated capabilities, that can cause an electrical surge (and a strong fishy aroma due to burned insulation and wires).
 Overvoltage spikes are deadly to sensitive appliances and gadgets—keep that in mind.

-Don’t forget to ask for an EICR (the electrical installation condition report) so that you can study it later when you’ve got the time.
+Don’t forget to ask for an EICR (the electrical installation condition report) so you can study it later when you’ve got the time.

 4. Mold in the AC Unit

 And yes, mold does have a distinctive smell that often resembles that of fish.
 Is this fungus dangerous to humans, though?
-Some people are sensitive to mold, and, when exposed, complain about a stuffy nose and itchy eyes.
+Some people are sensitive to mold and, when exposed, complain about a stuffy nose and itchy eyes.
 Others don’t experience any negative side effects.
 In any event, you shouldn’t leave mold around the house.

 It would be best if you hire a professional to handle this.
 The HVAC specialist will inspect the vents and find where the mold is growing.
 They will have all the necessary tools for a thorough cleaning.
 And to get rid of the smell for good, we recommend installing a dehumidifier system.
-These devices are engineered to control the level of humidity and will eradicate any traces of mold.
+These devices are engineered to control the humidity level and will eradicate any traces of mold.
 You can get one for as cheap as $20.

 5. A Faulty Condensate Drain Line

 As we just learned, that’s an ideal place for mold to grow.
 Clogging is another common issue.
-It traps water, forcing it to go back into the drain pan, and when it’s cold outside it will freeze and turn to ice.
+It traps water, forcing it to go back into the drain pan, and when it’s cold outside, it will freeze and turn to ice.
 Or, if it’s summertime, the water will stay there for weeks and generate an unbearable odor.
 This is a result of bacterial activity that grows in warm water.

 Pouring a ¼ cup of this solution should do the trick.
 It’s very effective at killing mold and other forms of bacteria.
 Start by turning off your AC (or any other system that needs cleaning).
 Next, find the drain line.
 From the outside, you’ll see it going into the house.
 Now, do you see a cap?
 Remove it, pour the vinegar in, and give it half an hour to do its job.
 That’s pretty much it!